php-fig/fig-standards/bylaws/004-psr-workflow.md

 The content of this Pre-Draft PSR should be placed inside the `/proposed` folder with a simple filename.
 A nickname like "autoload.md" should suffice, and markdown formatting must be used.
 No number is assigned to the PSR at this point.

-Along with this PSR file (Eg: "autoload.md") must be a meta document (Eg: "autoload-meta.md").
+Along with this PSR file (Eg: "autoload.md") must be a meta document with a suffix of `-meta` before the extension (Eg: "autoload-meta.md").

 With both of these documents in the proposed folder, the author(s) can start to look for their sponsors, who will then initiate a vote to make it reach "Draft".